NetSysOpt/GNNs_Sym_ILPs/DATA.md

 ## Instance Preparation

-The structure of datasets are organized under `datasets` as follows
+The structure of datasets are organized under `./data` as follows
 ```plaintext
 ./data/$DATASET_NAME
 ├── train